fallahn/xygine/Demo/readme.md

 ----------------

-This directory contains the project for a small, networked, multiplayer demo based on a popular 80s arcade game.
-It is intended as an example of what xygine is capable of, but is also quite playable.
+This directory contains the project for a small, networked, multiplayer demo inspired by popular 80s arcade games.
+It is intended as an example of what xygine is capable, but is also quite playable.
 There is also a dedicated server project included in the ServerTest directory of the repository.